How to Use the Command 'pacstrap' (with Examples)

 Explanation:

-• linux-lts: The package that provides the LTS (Long Term Support) version of the Linux kernel.
+• linux-lts: Installs the long-term support version of the Linux kernel.

 Use case 3: Install packages without copying the host’s mirrorlist to the target